CrossGeeks/FacebookClientPlugin/docs/GettingStarted.md

    * On login method returns a bool.

    * On sharing/user data returns a dictionary with the data response.

+   * On Facebook graph request methods returns a raw string with the request response

 #### Response